iTwin/itwinjs-core/docs/learning/ui/core/Icon.md

 ```
 If your app does not initialize UiFramework or UiCore, you'll need to define this custom element to use the loader.

-he [IconComponent]($core-react) will automatically use the svg-loader in IconWebComponent, assuming the customElement has been defined.
+The [IconComponent]($core-react) will automatically use the svg-loader in IconWebComponent, assuming the customElement has been defined.

 The formatted svg icon string begins with "webSvg:".
 The `IconSpecUtilities.createWebComponentIconSpec` can be used to format the SVG string.
 See example usage below.